PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-17-closed-mindedness-is-working-against-you-how-to-become-insanely-successful.md

 And so most people have the goal of going to college, getting a job and retiring at 60.

 When you grow up you tend to get told that the world is the way it is.
-And your your life is just to live your life inside the world.
+And your life is just to live your life inside the world.

 Try not to bash into the walls too much.
 Try to have a nice family life.